 Base flood means the flood having a one percent chance of being equaled or exceeded in any given year, also known as the 100-year flood.

-Base flood elevation means the highest water surface elevation anticipated at any given point during the base flood.
+Base flood elevation means the highest water surface elevation anticipated at any given location during the base flood.

-Basement means a portion of a building having its floor subgrade (i.e., below ground level) on more than one side.
+Basement means any area of a building having its floor subgrade (below ground level) on all sides.